Chapter 13: Incentives and Recognition

 - The expectation of formal recognition such as awards or competitive achievements.

-- Appropriate Recognition
+A. Appropriate Recognition

 The 4-HYDP encourages adult volunteers who work with youth to provide appropriate recognition to all participants.